krane/krane/docs/04-configuration.md

 ### secrets

-Secrets are used when you want to pass sensitive information to your deployment.
-Secrets are **not shared** across deployments, they are bounded and only provided to the containers part of the deployment.
+Secrets are used when you want to pass sensitive information to your deployments.
+Secrets are **not shared** across deployments, they are only provided to the containers in the same deployment.

 Secrets are created using the krane `cli` and referenced in your Krane configuration using the `@` symbol.